bytedeco/javacv/README.txt

  * Added samples provided by users (issue #1, issue #45, and issue #46)
  * Added deinterlace setting to `FFmpegFrameGrabber` having it call `avpicture_deinterlace()` (issue #38)
  * Enhanced a few things of the image alignment algorithm
+ * Tried to fix image format conversion inside `FlyCaptureFrameGrabber`, but this is going to require more careful debugging
  * Fixed and added various other things I forget

 ===December 2, 2010===